arg0NNY/BetterAnimations/docs/create/injects.md

 transform into function and parse their contents only when this function is called.

 One of the most commonly used _lazy inject_ is <InjectRef inject="var.set" />,
-which sets the provided `value` in the global context of the animation as a variable under specified `name`:
+which sets the <InjectRef inject="var.set" parameter="value" /> to the variable under the specified <InjectRef inject="var.set" parameter="name" />:
 ```json
 {
   "key": "my-animation",